animatai/animatai/README.md

 Citing AnimatAI
 ===============

-When using AnimatAI for research, please cite us.
+When using AnimatAI in research that is published, please cite the project properly.
 Here is an example in [APA-style](http://blog.apastyle.org/apastyle/2015/01/how-to-cite-software-in-apa-style.html):

 ```
 AnimatAI: A Framework for Artificial General Intelligence [Computer software].
 (2018).